edenia/docs.edenia.com/docs/tutorials/docker.md

 ## Getting Started

-To start our first Docker project, we are going to create the needed configuration to make it start and says `Hello world, we are EOS Costa Rica 🦋`.
+To start our first Docker project, we are going to create the needed configuration to make it start and says `Hello world, we are Edenia`.
 First of all, we need the main configuration, so follow next steps to get it.

 ### Project Structure
 ```